AlexDenisov/FrameAccessor/README.md

 # FrameAccessor

 Easy way to access view's frame.
+Now also works for OSX.

 Use